 4. Poor Player Support

 The mistake: Casino operators fail to provide customers with swift and reliable support.
 Players who find support to be too slow or unresponsive will be dissatisfied, will no longer trust the casino and will take their business elsewhere.
-Poor customer support could lead to your brand becoming blacklisted in player communities.
+Poor casino support for your customers could lead to your brand becoming blacklisted in player communities.

 How to avoid it: Whether it’s a question, concern, compliment or complaint, you need to do everything possible to respond to customers promptly and solve any issues.
 Player support is how you communicate with your customers.
 It tells them just how reliable you are and how dedicated you are to living up to your promises.
 When there are concerns regarding payments, withdrawals, account access, not receiving a bonus, security issues, etc. players need to know that they can count on you every step of the way, day or night, whenever they might need support.
 Examples of reliable support include: